LeonHenry/leonhenry.github.io/_posts/2024-12-10-WaynesWorld.md

 I forgot I made this 5 years ago and I am so happy I did.

-DM me or comment on this with your theories as to what Wayne is doing.
+Email me with your theories as to what Wayne is doing.